cranchange/cran_change.org/letter.md

   * Contributors with families or others who depend on them
   * Contributors who are unwell or on leave

-Also consider that archiving packages quickly may increase future review overhead if CRAN administrators apply a higher standard of review to packages returning from archived status.

 ## 2. Standardise build environments and publish reproducible configuration.